-The public health field focuses on protecting and improving the health of people and their communities.
-Public health professionals develop programs to promote healthy lifestyles, conduct research into disease and injury prevention, respond to outbreaks of infectious diseases and help develop public health policies.
+Many people became familiar with the field of public health due to the COVID-19 pandemic; however, public health goes far beyond treating and preventing the spread of viruses.
+The field focuses on protecting and improving the health of people and their communities.
+Public health professionals develop programs to promote healthy lifestyles, conduct research into disease and injury prevention, respond to infectious disease outbreaks, and help develop public health policies.

 Examples of Public Health Laws

-- Vaccination laws — According to the Centers for Disease Control and Prevention (CDC), health care workers are regularly required by law to be vaccinated for certain diseases before they can work in medical facilities.
+- Vaccination laws: According to the CDC, health care workers are regularly required by law to be vaccinated for certain diseases before they can work in medical facilities.
 Vaccination prevents health care employees from getting sick and infecting others.
-Many state schools and childcare facilities must abide by a similar rule because unvaccinated children may expose their classmates to preventable diseases.
+Many state schools and child care facilities must abide by a similar rule because unvaccinated children can expose their classmates to preventable diseases.

-- Anti-smoking laws — Smoking is a large contributor to the annual number of cancer diagnoses for U.S. citizens.
-The CDC reports that secondhand smoke causes about 50,000 deaths in the U.S. each year.
+- Anti-smoking laws: Smoking is a large contributor to the annual number of cancer diagnoses for U.S. citizens.
+The CDC reports that smoking accounts for about 480,000 deaths in the U.S. each year.
 Public health authorities have recognized that smoke-free laws are the most effective means to protect individuals from secondhand smoke.
-To date, 25 states have enacted laws banning smoking inside restaurants, bars and workplaces.
+To date, 29 states have enacted laws banning smoking inside restaurants, bars and workplaces.

 Top Public Health Concerns of Today